seiruad/react-auth-form/README.md

 ## About The App :wave:
 This is a simple form for logging in or creating an account<br/>
-it uses a client side validation written from scratch
+It uses a client side validation written from scratch